jensmdriller/google-k8s-workshop/modules/12-pipeline-prerequisites.md

 First, we will need to configure our GCP credentials in order for Jenkins to be able to access our code repository

 1. In the Jenkins UI, click “Credentials” on the left
-1. Click either of the “(global)” links (they both route to the same URL)
+1. Click on the “(global)” link
 1. Click “Add Credentials” on the left
 1. From the “Kind” dropdown, select “Google Service Account from metadata”
 1. Click “OK”

-You should now see 2 Global Credentials.
-Make a note of the name of the second credential as you will reference this in Phase 2:
+You should now see your Global Credentials.
+Make a note of the name of the credential as you will reference it in Phase 2:

 ![](docs/img/jenkins-credentials.png)